souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 This protip is twofold :

-* Create "temporal indexes" whenever possible to ease their time based management / tuning
+* Create "temporal indices" whenever possible to ease their time-based management / tuning
-* Use `curator` to remove all obsolete data, close not-often-used indexes, optimize read-only indexes
+* Use `curator` to remove all obsolete data, close not-often-used indices, optimize read-only indices

 This will lead to a smaller data footprint, and an easier-on-resources Elasticsearch.